 Registering for GST is compulsory when

-- the turnover of your business is more than 1 million SGD for the past 12 months – known as the retrospective basis OR
+- the turnover of your business is more than S$1 million in the past 12 months – known as the retrospective basis OR

-- you are currently making sales and you can reasonably expect the turnover of your business to exceed 1 million SGD for the next 12 months – known as the prospective basis.
-This includes if you have signed agreements / contracts which will bring you the revenue in the next 12 months of exceed 1 million SGD.
+- you are currently making sales and you can reasonably expect the turnover of your business to exceed S$1 million for the next 12 months – known as the prospective basis.
+This includes any agreements / contracts that you have signed and expected revenue for you in the next 12 months exceed S$1 million.

-Once your revenue exceed 1 million SGD, you need to submit the GST application to IRAS within 30 days, failing to register your business with IRAS within the stipulated timeframe will attract penalties.
+When your revenue exceed S$1 million, you will need to submit the GST application to IRAS within 30 days.
+Failure to register your business with IRAS within the stipulated time frame will result in penalties.
 There are anti-avoidance provisions to ensure that entities are not established merely to keep turnovers less than the threshold and thereby avoid registration.

-You may apply to voluntarily register for GST if you are not liable to compulsorily register depends on your business operations.
+You may also voluntarily register for GST if you are not liable to compulsorily register, depending on your business operations.
 The business must have plans to do sales or have started doing sales in Singapore (taxable supplies).
-Please note that there are additional conditions if you choose to register for GST on voluntary basis
+Please note that there are additional conditions if you choose to register for GST on a voluntary basis

-Once you are voluntarily registered, you must remain registered for at least two years and you have to comply with the GST regulations, filing the GST return on time on quarterly basis and maintain all your records for at least five years, even after your business has ceased and you have deregistered from GST.
+Once you are registered voluntarily, you must remain registered for at least two years and comply with the GST regulations, filing the GST return on time on a quarterly basis and maintain all your records for at least five years, even after your business has ceased and you have deregistered from GST.
 You may also have to comply with any additional conditions that are imposed by the tax authority.